marcusgitz/Thesis-Fault-Diagnosis-Ranking-Network/README.md

 ## Notes

 The ranking-network engine is a prototype for the electrical toy circuit in this thesis.
 It enumerates the probabilistic fault variables and propagates the deterministic variables.
-It is exact for this model, but it is not a general industrial inference enginge.
+It is exact for this model, but it is not a general industrial inference engine.

 The probability-to-rank conversion is used only for the comparison with the BN baseline.
 In a real ranking-network workflow, ranks should be elicited directly from experts.